Dictionary » Positive Words » Liberating – Meaning, Definition, Synonyms and Antonyms

 2. In what contexts is the term “liberating” commonly used?

-- Spiritual: Letting go of ego or finding inner peace.
+• Spiritual: letting go of ego, guilt, or attachment in search of inner peace.

 3. Why do people describe certain experiences as liberating?